daos-stack/daos/doc/admin/deployment.md

 are a mounted tmpfs file system.
 There are several methods for ensuring the necessary directories are setup.

-A sign that this step may have been missed is when starting daos_server or daos_agent, you may see the message:
+A sign that this step may have been missed is when starting `daos_server` or `daos_agent`, you may see the message:
 ```bash
 $ mkdir /var/run/daos_server: permission denied
 Unable to create socket directory: /var/run/daos_server
 ```
 #### Non-default Directory

-By default, daos_server and daos_agent will use the directories /var/run/daos_server and /var/run/daos_agent respectively.
-To change the default location that daos_server uses for its runtime directory, either uncomment and set the socket_dir configuration value in install/etc/daos_server.yml, or pass the location to daos_server on the command line using the -d flag.
-For the daos_agent, an alternate location can be passed on the command line using the --runtime_dir flag.
+By default, `daos_server` and `daos_agent` will use the directories `/var/run/daos_server` and `/var/run/daos_agent` respectively.
+To change the default location that `daos_server` uses for its runtime directory, either uncomment and set the `socket_dir` configuration value in `install/etc/daos_server.yml`, or pass the location to `daos_server` on the command line using the -d flag.
+For the `daos_agent`, an alternate location can be passed on the command line using the `--runtime_dir` flag.

 #### Default Directory (non-persistent)